Opendigitalradio/ODR-DabMod/dpd/README.md

 - USRP B200.
 - Power amplifier.
-- A feedback connection from the power amplifier output, at an appropriate power level for the B200.
+- A feedback connection from the power amplifier output, such that the average power level at the USRP RX port is at -45dBm or lower.
   Usually this is done with a directional coupler and additional attenuators.
 - ODR-DabMod with enabled *dpd_port*, and with a samplerate of 8192000 samples per second.
-- Synchronous=1 so that the USRP has the timestamping set properly, internal refclk and pps are sufficient for this example.
+- Synchronous=1 so that the USRP has the timestamping set properly, internal refclk and pps are sufficient (not GPSDO necessary).
 - A live mux source with TIST enabled.

 See dpd/dpd.ini for an example.